This story began over five years ago with a question: “If our church closed, would anyone miss us?”

 2) We’ve also learned that we are a part of something bigger than ourselves.
 Some of the things we’ve been led to do would never have happened without the help of other churches and ministries and even secular organizations.

 3) What we learned was that when we work with others, Jesus gets the glory, and miraculous things are done in His name.

-4) We’ve learned that we don’t have to be afraid to simply ask, “How can the church bless you?”
-Sure, some will send us away, but others are dying for our help.
+4) We’ve learned that we don’t have to be afraid to simply ask, “How may the church bless you?”
+Sure, some will send us away, but others are needing our help.

 They are looking for Christ, but how will He come to them if we, His body, don’t bring Him?